Reasons to choose Wilson Browne

 If I have a CFA arrangement will I still be required to fund disbursements?

 Any third expenses (“disbursements”) would not be met by your Solicitor.

 You will be required to pay any Court fees and any other third party disbursements and expenses unless a separate disbursement funding arrangements or you choose to finance the disbursements by alternative means.

 If a Solicitors Practice states it offers CFA’s do they have to take on my case?

 Whilst a solicitor’s practice may be willing to fund cases on a CFA arrangement it is solely at the firm’s discretion, down to their assessment of the risk in non-payment, and whether they are prepared to take it on.

-If a CFA is not right for you, you may be eligible for a fixed fee: we can guide you on your options after an initial discussion.
+If a CFA is not right for you, you may be eligible for a fixed fee: or deferred fees, we can guide you on your options after an initial discussion.
 Often, fixed fees apply to lodging caveats, standing search or drafting a Larke v Nugus request.
 (Typically, Larke v Nugus requests are made by disappointed beneficiaries who expected to be named in a Will but are not; and in circumstances where the testator’s testamentary capacity is in question).

 Wherever possible we will look to see if your legal costs can be covered by legal expenses insurance of by the Estate or the other party to the dispute.